The problem of DNA sequence classification is central to several application domains in molecular

 Computer Science & Engineering department and the Botany & Plant Sciences department, of the University of California, Riverside.

-To cite this work:
+To cite this work, please mention these references:

 Do you have any questions about the study ?
 Please fell free to contact Stefano Lonardi, by email at stelo at cs.ucr.edu.